casserole27/FMinteractiveratingcomponent/README.md

 ### Continued development

 For CSS I'm still very stuck on min(), max(), min-width, and max-width.
 I feel like if I could solidify this knowledge, I would achieve the responsiveness I am looking for.
 However, it doesn't seem to achieve what I am expecting it to do.

+### SEE UPDATE BELOW ON JS / PROJECT UPDATE
+I'm leaving this info here for learning purposes.

 MY JAVASCRIPT IS SO VERY CLUNKY, but it works.
 I am absolutely certain there is an easier way to achieve the interactivity of this component.
 I would like to continue to go through the JS with some of the ideas I have notated in the file, and I would like to ask some other more skilled developers what they would do.